What is Company Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Shardul Amarchand Mangaldas & Co. |

-Yes, Company Law can be a rewarding and profitable career path.
-With different companies being established every now and then, there is good scope in the career.
+Yes Company Law can be a rewarding career path.
+Only if approached right.
+With different companies being established every now and then, there is good scope for a career.
 Corporate law is a good profession in India.
 It is a rapidly expanding field with several chances for qualified professionals.
 Companies of all sizes require legal counsel on a wide range of corporate issues, including mergers and acquisitions, joint ventures, private equity, venture capital, and corporate governance.

-A company lawyer's income in India varies depending on a variety of factors, including experience, geography, and the type of employer.
-However, the average annual income for a corporation lawyer in India is roughly INR 6.5 lakh.
-Fresh graduates in the field typically earn roughly INR 3- 5 LPA.
-However, earnings can rise dramatically with experience.
+A company lawyer's income varies.
+The factors being - experience, geography and the type of employer.
+The average annual income for a corporate lawyer in India is roughly INR 6.5 lakh.
+Fresh graduates typically earn roughly INR 3- 5 LPA.
+Figures rise dramatically with experience.
 Corporate lawyers with five to nine years of experience earn an average of INR 10- 14 LPA.
 Those with more than ten years of expertise can make far over twenty Lacs per year.

 Company Law FAQs